 If you’re an adrenaline junkie who’s always wanted to fly, this tandem speed riding experience in Lauterbrunnen is one of the most thrilling things to do in Switzerland in winter for non-skiers.
 You can pick between speed riding and speed flying in tandem.

-For those seeking things to do in Lausanne or Lucerne Switzerland in winter, snowshoeing makes an exciting day trip.
+For those seeking things to do in Lucerne Switzerland in winter, snowshoeing makes an exciting day trip.
 You can book this activity which includes snowshoes and transport, and takes place in the midst of the scenic Swiss Alps.

 Among the many exciting things to do during winter in Switzerland is this sledging experience in Lausanne.
 After taking the Diablerets Express ski lift, you’ll go sledging on Switzerland’s longest luge track, which is around 4.5 miles long.

 How does snowkiting on the Simplon Pass sound?
 This is a snow school with a difference: you’ll wear skis or a snowboard, but be pulled along by a kite as you skim over the surface of the slope.
 Equipment and tuition is provided.